ivanlflj/capstone/project_stock_analysis.md

 ## I. Definition
 The stock market is full of opportunities, every day billions of reais are negociated in the market.
 Over than half a million citizens have money invested in Bovespa with 120 billion reais of assets inside Bovespa, only in the hand of citizens, excluding companies owning assets.
 The amount of money and opportunity are big but also are the risks, plenty of people lose their money on the market, some of them losing large amounts.

 In this scenario, our objective is to create a machine learning algorithm that would be able to predict the day a stock will go up.
-With this in hand, we would be able to invest these days in the choosen stock.
-The idea is to have the money in the stock for just one day.
+With this in hand, we would be able to increase the probability of ours intraday trades.
+The idea is to improve the trades that are done in the stock for just one day.
 This opens the possibility to invest with leverage (lended money) for free, only considering the risk of the operation.
 (In this report leverage will not be explained, check [this link](http://www.investopedia.com/articles/investing/073113/leverage-what-it-and-how-it-works.asp) for more information.)

 The algorithm name is PUM (Predictive Upside of the Market).